Bandits with Mean Bounds: Introduction

 \section{Introduction}

-We study the Multi-Armed Bandit (MAB) problem with mean bounds.
-Here, an agent is presented with a set of $K$ arms, along with side-information in the form of upper and lower bounds on the average reward for each of the arms.
+We study the problem of bandits with mean bounds and bounded rewards where an agent is presented with a set of $K$ arms, along with side-information in the form of upper and lower bounds on the average reward for each of the arms.
 The agent is then asked to successively choose arms based on previous observations in order to maximize the cumulative reward.
-As is standard in MABs, the agent competes with a genie that always chooses the arm that gives the largest reward in expectation.
-This problem was studied for Bernoulli rewards by~\cite{zhang2017transfer}, where the authors design B-kl-UCB that uses for each arm its kl-UCB index~\citep{garivier2011kl} truncated at the corresponding {\em upper bound}.
-Here, UCB stands for Upper Confidence Bound after the UCB algorithm of \cite{auer2002finite}.
-Our setting also fits the Structured Bandit framework of~\cite{combes2017minimal} where the authors develop OSSB, a non-optimistic algorithm to balance exploration across arms in structured spaces.
-However, in both the above, the information of lower bounds on arm means is only used initially to prune away arms that can be identified as suboptimal while the upper bounds are used to clip the arm indices at each time.

-In this paper, we observe that the lower bounds of the arms provide crucial information about the unknown optimal arm, which can be used to globally decrease exploration of {\em all} the sub-optimal arms.
-Surprisingly, such under exploration results in a lower regret (both theoretically and empirically) than that from B-kl-UCB and OSSB.
-We detail our contribution on bandits with mean bounds below.
+As is standard in MABs, the agent's performance is compared to that of a genie that always chooses the arm that gives the largest reward in expectation.
+We consider this in the commonly studied frameworks of stochastic Multi-Armed Bandits (MABs) and the Linear Bandit.
+In the former, rewards of each arm are drawn independently from its associated distribution and are uncorrelated with rewards of other arms.
+The linear setting couples the rewards from all arms through an unknown, but fixed latent vector that is used to paramterize the mean rewards.
+We seek to design arm selection policies that efficiently utilize the provided mean bounds in offering both improve regret performance and computational complexity.